Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Systematic Uncertainties

-The limited precision of the CosmoMC* runs (discussed in Section~\ref{simulation}) and artifacts of light-curve fitting in SNANA add some numerical noise to individual FoM measurements, making their values deviate, on order of a few percent, from a smooth interpolation.
+The limited precision of {\CosmoMCfast} (Section~\ref{simulation}) and the artifacts of light-curve fitting add small numerical noise to FoM measurements, making their values deviate, on order of a few percent, from a smooth interpolation.
 However, all of our main findings are robust against these small variations.